This is Kate the Artist and I’d love to share a story about Strength

-At three and a half years old I met a pediatrician who discovered the dislocation through x-ray.
-Within ten days of that I took my first trip to Boston Children’s Hospital and was labeled with, left hip developmental dysplasia of infancy, now completely dislocated.
+At three and a half years old I met a different pediatrician whom discovered the dislocation through x-ray.
+Within ten days of that I took my first trip to Boston Children’s Hospital.
+There I was diagnosed with, “left hip developmental dysplasia of infancy, now completely dislocated.”

 My care team at Boston Children’s Hospital said that my recovery was an unexplained miracle.

 “I love those who can smile in trouble, who can gather strength from distress, and grow brave reflection.”

 ~Leonardo da Vinci

 At age thirteenth I had what I thought would be my last surgery.
 The Doctors gave me confidence in that I should not have any issues with mobility until old age, in which they said that I may require a hip replacement, but my left hip was replaced when I was 26.

 After my replacement, it felt like I had a whole new life.
 With physical limitations lifted my new range of mobility felt astonishing.
 I had never felt what it was like to have two normal legs and I imagined this was close to it.

 This lasted just over a year though, and in 2015 my femur stress fractured around the hip replacement.
 The fracture was on such a micro-scale that an average x-ray could not detect it, even though my pain radar had!
 It felt like my femur was a toothpick and that toothpick was splintering from being twisted at both ends in different directions, especially when I put pressure on it, or moved the wrong way.